Humboldt-Penguin/rutgers_linux_printing_setup/readme.md

 ---
 ## TODO/ideas:

-- [x] Use IPPS over HTTPS?
+- [x] ~~Use IPPS over HTTPS?~~
-- [ ] Make a bitly
+- [x] ~~Make a bitly~~
 - [ ] Fuck around with the printer url some more.
 It's currently `ipps://${NETID}:${PASSWORD}@mobilityprint.rad.rutgers.edu:9164/printers/nb_bw`, honestly I never even tested if you need your netid/password, nor if you need the port number.
 - [ ] In `add_printers()`, we're running `lpadmin` with the flag `-m drv:///cupsfilters.drv/pwgrast.ppd` in order to add a printer with the "Generic IPP Everywhere Printer" driver.
-However, I'm running this on NixOS with KDE, I'm not sure if the same driver is available on Debian/Arch.
+However, I only tested this on NixOS with KDE, I'm not sure if the same driver is available on Debian/Arch.
+I'm also not sure if this is the best driver for Rutgers printers either.

 &nbsp;